Dev guideRecipesAPI ReferenceChangelog

 cd MySaasCmsApp

-Add Optimizely NuGet source if you don't already have it in your NuGet config
+Add the Optimizely NuGet source if your NuGet config does not already include it.

 dotnet nuget add source https://api.nuget.optimizely.com/v3/index.json -n Optimizely